master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * Open http://alioth.debian.org/.
 * Press "New Account".
-* Fill form.
+* Fill in the form.
-* You'll get guest account.
+* You'll get a guest account.

-# Let's join pkg-haskell team.
+# Let's join the pkg-haskell team

 ![background](handshake.png)

-Our boss is
+Our boss is:

 * Joachim Breitner
 * E-mail: nomeata@debian.org

 Live in debian-haskell@lists.debian.org.

-He'll accept you as pkg-haskell team,
+He'll accept you into the pkg-haskell team

-if you send mail to debian-haskell ML.
+if you send mail to the debian-haskell ML.

-# Well, debianize it for upload.
+# Debianize the package for upload.

 ![background](mail.png)